JonathanBedrava/azure-spend-iot-display/README.md

 # azure-spend-iot-display

-This is a simple project guide for a nifty little Raspberri Pi desk toy that displays your current Azure consumption on an 7-segment desplay.
+This is a simple project guide for a nifty little Raspberri Pi desk toy that displays your current Azure consumption on two HT16K33 7-segment displays.
 Amaze all your friends and colleagues with a constant reminder of your profligate cloud hosting spending!

 ![In a beautiful enclosure.](./enclosure1.JPG)